 Directions:

-- Mix breadcrumbs with chopped herbs, olive oil, salt, and pepper to create the herb mixture.
+- Mix breadcrumbs, chopped herbs, olive oil, salt and pepper for the crust.

-- Coat the tuna with the herb mix and place on a baking sheet.
+- Press the herb mix onto the tuna and put on a baking sheet.

-Advice: Use a meat thermometer to ensure the perfect internal temperature.
+Advice: Use a thermometer to hit the perfect internal temp.

 Recipe 4: Sushi Style Tuna Tartar